MicrosoftDocs/visualstudio-docs/docs/rtvs/rmarkdown.md

     ~~~

-1. At any time during editing, right click the in the editor and select **Preview**, which has options for HTML, PDF, and Microsoft Word.
+1. At any time during editing, right-click in the editor and select **Preview**, which has options for HTML, PDF, and Microsoft Word.
 From that preview you can save the file as appropriate for the format you chose.